amaembo/streamex/wiki/MIGRATION.md

 This document describes StreamEx changes which may break the backwards compatibility.
 For full list of changes see [CHANGES.md](CHANGES.md).

+### 0.8.0
+Issue#244: To align with Java 16 `Stream.toList` specification, we no more guarantee that the results of `AbstractStreamEx.toList` and `AbstractStreamEx.toSet` are mutable.
+They are still mutable by default but this will change in future release.
+You can switch their implementation to immutable, using temporary system property `-Dstreamex.default.immutable=true` and test how your code behaves.
+If you actually need mutability, use new methods `AbstractStreamEx.toMutableList` and `AbstractStreamEx.toMutableSet`.

 ### 0.7.3
 Issue#219: Now many collectors defined in `MoreCollectors` may throw NullPointerException more eagerly, before the collector is used.
 Also, `MoreCollectors.last` now throws NullPointerException if the last element is null (this